 Purchase Price. . (a) Purchaser shall pay to Seller for the Property the sum of $11,000,000.00 (eEleven mMillion dDollars) (the “"Purchase Price”"), subject to apportionments to be made as provided in this Agreement.
 Purchaser shall pay the Purchase Price as follows:

-$1,100,000.00 (oOne mMillion oOne hHundred tThousand dDollars) (the “"Deposit”"), upon execution and delivery to the respective attorneys of this Agreement, by bank or certified or bank check, payable to the order of “Vernon & Ginsburg, LLP, as Escrowee”, subject to collection, or by wire transfer to Vernon & Ginsburg, LLP (the “Escrowee”)check or wire transfer with First American Title Insurance Company (the "Escrowee"), such Deposit to be held by Escrowee in accordance with Section 19 below; and
+$1,100,000.00 (oOne mMillion oOne hHundred tThousand dDollars) (the “"Deposit”"), upon execution and delivery to the respective attorneys of this Agreement, by certified certified or bank check, payable to the order of “Vernon & Ginsburg, LLP, as Escrowee”, subject to collection, or by wire transfer to Vernon & Ginsburg, LLP (the “Escrowee”)check or wire transfer with First American Title Insurance Company (the "Escrowee"), such Deposit to be held by Escrowee in accordance with Section 19 below; and

 The amount of the Purchase Price less, the amount of the Deposit, on the Closing Date (as defined in Section 5 hereof), by wire transfer of immediately available Federal funds in New York City to Seller, or to such person or entity or persons or entities as Seller may designate).